 Julien Todd - Winston Churchill High School (Robotics Club)

 Michelle Wu - Winston Churchill High School (GeneZ podcast)

 Please see the video below for a quick recap on the four award-winning projects.

-ICE Awards scholarship winners recognized at Board meeting
+ICE Awards scholarship winners for 2019 recognized at Board meeting

 Six Lethbridge School District No. 51 students were recognized Tuesday with Canada 150 ICE Awards Scholarships.